hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 $ mkdir -p visualization/bigWig
 ```

 We then need to **create an index file for the BAM file**.
 Often, when working with BAM files you will find that many tools require an index (an associated `.bai` file).
 You can think of an index similar to that which is located at the back of a textbook - when you are interested in a particular subject, you look for the keyword in the index and identify the pages that contain the relevant information.
 Similarily, indexing the BAM file aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignment file.
+Essentially, a `bai` file along with the `bam` ensures that downstream applications are able to use the information with the `bam` file much more speedily.

-We will use [SAMtools](http://samtools.sourceforge.net/) again, specifically the **`samtools index`** command, to index th BAM file.
+We will use [SAMtools](http://samtools.sourceforge.net/) again, specifically the **`samtools index`** command, to index the BAM file.

 Let's load the `samtools` module: